 It’s a cheaper bond option than in Portugal.
 Portugal may be easier to handle if you’re looking to make other investments, but if you just want to make a capital investment, then Andorra might not be a bad opportunity for you.

 Latvia Bond Investments

-The last Golden Visa opportunity in Europe that is worth taking a look at is in Latvia.
-This program — kind of like the UK program — used to be pretty popular.
-It’s kind of fallen out of favor as they don’t actually issue too many residence permits to investors any more.
+The last Golden Visa opportunity in Europe worth considering is in Latvia.
+This program used to be pretty popular.
+It’s kind of fallen out of favor as they don’t actually issue too many residence permits to investors anymore.